 l).
 Identify and integrate major interpersonal communication theories to enhance clinical practice with couples.

-The target audience for this event includes psychologists, social workers, counselors, MFT’s, psychiatrists and other clinical mental health professionals.
+The target audience for this event includes psychologists, social workers, counselors, MFT’s, and other clinical mental health professionals.

 Instructional Level: Intermediate